-Africa’s energy requirements in the face of a world transitioning to renewable energy to keep the global temperature below 2 degrees Celsius above pre-industrial levels tops the agenda at the 27th United Nations Climate Change Conference (COP27), in Sharm El Sheik, Egypt.
-The hypocrisy of the rich world in asking that poor countries similarly adopt cleaner energy technologies when even for dirty fuels, they are yet to be self-sufficient, is writ large.
-Even so, the opportunity of adding renewable sources into an African energy mix that has barely made much use of its vast fossil fuel reserves is widely acknowledged.
-In the almost three decades of COP summits, there has been a trend of shifting goal posts.
-Pledges have been made routinely with little to show for.
-Estimates of the costs of successfully transitioning developing countries to renewable energy sources by 2050 range from US$1-2tn.
-Rich countries fell short of their annual US$100bn climate financing commitment made to developing countries by as much as US$17bn in 2020, according to data by the Organisation for Economic Cooperation and Development (OECD).
-Africa contributes less than 4% to global carbon emissions (see Figure 1) and yet, it suffers most as a result of climate change.
+Africa contributes less than 4% to global carbon emissions, and yet, it suffers most as a result of climate change.
 Thus, it is imperative that global stakeholders agree on concessions for Africa at COP27 that ensure that the continent is able to make the transition as painlessly as possible.
 Climate reparations and compensation by rich countries to their poor counterparts, which are most affected by the effects of carbon emissions from the rich world’s pollution, is on the agenda at COP27, the first time it will be formally tabled since the first COP meeting in Berlin, Germany, in March 1995.
 In the face of its longstanding energy poverty, what should Africa’s position be at COP27?
-This is the key question I address in the research paper.
+This is the key question addressed in the research paper.

 Recommendations that should have been adopted at COP27

-In light of these considerations the following recommendations should have adopted at COP27 for the specific African case:
+In light of these considerations, the following recommendations should have been adopted at COP27 for the specific African case:

-1. Endorse natural gas as transition fuel for Africa
+1. Endorse natural gas as a transition fuel for Africa

 2. Develop Africa’s carbon market